There’s been a DIY vs CPA trend in many industries because people are trying to conserve money

-The changers come in whenever they have a change, see how we handle it and then go back to self-preparing.
+The changes come in whenever they have a chance, see how we handle it, and then go back to self-preparing.
 If we build a good relationship with these clients, at some point they’ll stop doing it themselves or they’ll refer others that don’t want to do taxes themselves.

 Fixers’ are the ones that have the CPA fix what they’ve messed up.
 They usually become great clients after their first IRS scare.
 The not a chancers would never consider doing it themselves.